Ministerial Secretary

 Why minister to ministers?

-One of the most persistent issues facing pastors and their families is:
+One of the most persistent themes for pastors and their families is:

 “Once we have exhausted our energies ministering to others and need spiritual help or advice, who do we turn to?”

-The Ministerial Secretary should be that source of help as a spiritual example and colleague of the pastors, mentor for the students, stimulator of the pastoral families and link with the leaders of the Association and Union of the concerns of the pastors.
+The Ministerial Secretary should be that source of help as a spiritual example and colleague to pastors, a mentor to students, an encourager to pastoral families, and a link to Association and Union leaders of pastors’ concerns.

 The Ministerial Secretary does not represent the pastors against the Administration, but attempts to represent their needs in general to the administrators while promoting a harmonious working relationship between the pastor and the leaders of the Association.

-The Ministerial Secretariat aims to meet these objectives through ministry to:
+The Ministerial Secretariat aims to meet these objectives through the ministry to:

 STATEMENT OF PURPOSE